mehedi-sharif/soulspring/content/how-it-works.md

     - Mind-Body Modalities
 call_to_action:
   enable: true
-  title: Questions in mind?
-We're Ready
+  title: Have Questions?
+We have Answers!
-  description: We'll help you start your journey to wellness.
+  description: We’re here to guide your journey to holistic wellness and wellbeing.
   bg_image: images/call-to-action.jpg
-  button_label: Launch Chat Now
+  button_label: Free Consultation
   button_link: "#!"

 ---